paulniziolek/cs214/posix/README.txt

 How to Build and Run:

+Using make:
+posix can be built via running `make` which creates two executables:
+`./posix [file/directory]` will count all words within any specified files and directories.
+You should assume that if you provide the same file twice, it will double count the words.
+`./hashmap` will perform testing on our hashmap implementation.
+See testing methodology for more details.

+Using CMake:

 posix can be built via running `./build.sh` which creates two executables:
 `build/posix [file/directory]` will count all words within any specified files and directories.
 You should assume that if you provide the same file twice, it will double count the words.